-Congress accuses Tejasvi Surya, his uncle of taking bribes for vaccines at private hospital
+Congress accuses BJP MP Tejasvi Surya, his uncle of taking bribes for vaccines at private hospital

 The Congress leader also sought to know why politicians of the ruling party were exhorting people to go to private vaccination sites.

-He demanded the registration of an first information report against Surya and Subramanya and called for their arrest.
+He demanded that the authorities register a first information report against Surya and Subramanya and arrest them.
 “This is a cash for vaccine case and membership of Tejasvi Surya should be ended from the Parliament with immediate effect,” he added.
 “The membership of Ravi Subramanya, a three-time BJP MLA, right now.
 We owe it to people of Karnataka.
 This is hardly any sacrifice for the prime minister.”

 “You cannot back-stab people of Karnataka,” Khera told Prime Minister Narendra Modi.
 “We expect you to act...Please apologise to every single voter and every single citizen of the country.”